daronphang/coding_resources/javascript/angular/directives.md

 ```

 ## Building Attribute Directives:
-Can change appearance or behavior of DOM elements and Angular components.
+Can use either ElementRef, Renderer2 or HostBinding to access and modify DOM elements.
 ```javascript
 import { Directive, Renderer2, ElementRef, OnInit, HostListener, HostBinding, Input } from '@angular/core';